dankovacek/artchive/README.md

 the integrity of the work in its environment.

 _Quality Assurance_
 The 'quality assurance' aspect of photo documentation can employ a Reddit-style 'rating'or 'approval' system.
-By publishing carefully crafted quality standards, the PG community will self-filter the best images.
+By publishing carefully crafted quality standards,the PG community will self- filter the best images.
 A Reddit-style points system can encourage participation, similar to the 'treasure hunt' spirit of the Geocaching community.

 **UI/UX**